 these measures, in turn, will aid the prevention of a pet being taken into a rehoming facility

-In the first year the pet food bank has donated over 75,000 pet food meals to pet owners experiencing financial hardship in Pembrokeshire and Carmarthenshire.
+Since January 2021 - February 2022 the pet food bank has donated 109,328 pet food meals to pet owners experiencing financial hardship in Pembrokeshire and Carmarthenshire.

 Cariad Pet Food Bank, along with Cariad Pet Therapy was nominated by ITV's Good Morning Britain for a '1 million minutes' award.
 ITV sent a film crew down to film us at the pet food bank and at a school carrying out a pet therapy visit.